 By Lauren, Florentina, Maria and Rei

 Enforcing EU environmental law is essential in combatting climate change and protecting the environment.
-Yet, environmental law is the number one reason why the Commission opens so many infringement actions every year.
+Yet, non-compliance with environmental law is the leading cause of the commencement of infringement actions every year.
 Since the start of this year alone, the Commission has opened 85 infringement actions against Member States (“MS”) for non-compliance with environmental law.
-The reasons include failure to implement regulations and lack of transposition of directives.
 Infringement actions are lengthy and costly.
-Further, remedial action implies that damage has already been done to the environment.
 Given the shortcomings of ex post enforcement, the question arises of how environmental enforcement can be improved ex ante.
 This blog post looks at four ways in which the European Environment Agency (‘EEA’) can help to plug information gaps in environmental enforcement at the national level, thus potentially reducing infringement actions by the Commission and preventing environmental harm.

 - Providing information needed for sound environmental policy to MS and the Commission (DG Environment, in particular);